24 Family Friendly Advent Activities

 Read together under the tree lights.
 All snuggly with a warm drink, a blanket and a good story.
 Bliss!

-My absolute favourite book for younger kids is this beautiful story by Patricia Scarry.
+My absolute favourite book for younger kids is “The Smell Of Christmas” This beautiful story by Patricia Scarry.

 Each page focuses on a different smell the little bear can smell asking “Is It Christmas Yet?” it actually brings me to tears each Christmas.